 Preservation Project of Great East Japan Earthquake-Related Materials

-The Faculty of Library, Information and Media Science is engaged in conservation work and a research study of materials related to the Great East Japan Earthquake jointly with Futaba Town, Fukushima.
+The Institute of Library, Information and Media Science is engaged in conservation work and a research study of materials related to the Great East Japan Earthquake jointly with Futaba Town, Fukushima.

 For more stories, be sure to visit the “Preserving Futaba Town’s Archive Materials of the Great East Japan Earthquake for Future Generations” website.